 Whenever you are at work your employer is responsible for ensuring your health and safety at work, they have the duty to protect you and tell you about any health and safety issues that might end up affecting you.
 They are also responsible for making sure that they repost any accidents and incidents that might have taken place in or around the building.
+Businesses are obliged to protect their employees and keep them safe regardless of the type of industry they are in.
+If you don’t feel safe, you have the right to consult the best employment lawyer NYC on the legal steps to take.
 If you have taken any sick days, you are also entitled to receive sick pay and time off to recover.
 There are several types of accidents and if might be a bit confusing to decide which accident is important enough to make a claim on, either in the form of sick pay or paid days off.

 Types of work place injuries

 There are a variety of things that you’ll be able to claim for so if you think you might be eligible to make a claim but not sure what to claim for the browse through our list to find out what is most applicable to you;

 - Assault at work – having a dispute at work is a common occurrence, but when this dispute turns into physical or verbal assault it shows a lack of ability or power to resolve disputes amicable on the part of your employer.
 Fights in general can unsurprisingly lead to nasty injuries which in turn would lead to time off that the employer is going t have to compensate for.

 - Falling objects – It is not often that employers are careless enough to leave objects on a higher level making it easier to fall and injure someone.
 But there are some rare occasions when they logistics don’t work out and someone might be hurt by falling objects.
 It is important for employers to provide adequate storage and even reminding employees on the importance of storing items properly.